 This course provides students with individual brass instruction.
 Private instruction is required of music majors each semester during college.
-Music majors receive onehour lessons each week of the semester.
+Music majors receive one-hour lessons each week of the semester.
 The course is repeatable for credit.
-This course develops and improves a student's technical, interpretive, sight reading, pedagogical, and improvisational skills as well as developing a student's understanding of the history and repertory of the specific instrument/voice.
+This course develops and improves technical, interpretive, sight reading, pedagogical, and improvisational skills, as well as developing understanding of the history and repertory of the specific instrument/voice.
 A jury is required at the end of the semester.
 The jury accounts for 20% of the grade for the course.
 Students must successfully pass the jury at the end of their second semester of 1000 level private instruction in order to register for 2000 level private instruction.
 An additional fee is required.
+Prerequisite: Permission of instructor